spraakbanken/korp-backend/tests/README.md

 tags (with attributes) and each token is on its own line, token attributes separated by tags.

-The extension is that the positional and structural attributes need to be declared at the top of the file as XML comments as follows:
+The extension is that the positional and structural attributes can to be declared at the top of the file as XML comments as follows:
 ```
 <!-- #vrt positional-attributes: attr1 attr2 ... -->